Víkingur Gøta

-Víkingur is a semi-professional football club in the Faroe Islands.
+Víkingur is a Faroese professional football club based in Leirvík.
 The club was founded in 2008 after the merger of GÍ Gøta and Leirvík ÍF.
-The club is based in Leirvík, while the stadium is in Norðragøta.
+They play at the Serpugerði Stadium in Norðragøta.
 Both villages are part of the same municipality Eysturkommuna, located on the island of Eysturoy and about 5 kilometers away from each other.
 The club won the Faroese championship for the first time in the 2016 season.
 In the 2017 season, Vikingur won the championship again.

 History

 Víkingur was founded on 14 January 2008 with the merger of first division GÍ Gøta and second division club Leirvík ÍF.
 The clubs from two villages linked by a 2.2 km tunnel through a mountain named the new club in honour to Tróndur í Gøtu, a Viking chief from around 1,000 years ago who lived in the settlement that bears his name, and Leirvik which has also Viking origins.
 First contacts for a merger of the two clubs date back to 2006, but only in summer 2007 drafts for a merger started.
 On 14 January 2008 in front of 180 members in Leirvik, the merger was decided with the temporary name of a combination of the previous clubs: GÍ/LÍF.
 Finally, on 4 February, the new name Víkingur was announced, as the best choice out of 18 name proposals.

-Víkingur debuted in the Vodafonedeildin on 31 March 2008, the first match was a meeting at home against B68 Toftir, Víkingur won the match 4–1.
-It was a mixed season for them, one of the highest points of the season was a 5–0 win at B71 Sandoy.
+Víkingur debuted in the Vodafonedeildin on 31 March 2008.
+The first match was a meeting at home against B68 Toftir, which Víkingur won with a 4–1 score.
+It was a mixed season for them, with one of the highest points of the season was a 5–0 win at B71 Sandoy.
 They finished their debut season in a respectable 5th place.
 They went out of the Faroe Islands Cup at the first hurdle, the match against 07 Vestur was 1–1 after extra time and lost 4–2 in a Penalty shoot-out.

 In the 2009 season, Víkingur finished 3rd in the league, three points ahead of NSÍ Runavík.

 In the Faroese Cup, they recorded a 5–0 win in the first round against MB Midvagur, in quarter-final Víkingur knocked out HB Torshavn defeating them 2–1.
 The cup run continued when they defeated ÍF over two legs, 1–0 away and 5–0 at home.

 Their opponents in the final were EB/Streymur, Víkingur were winning 2–1 in the second half against favourites EB/Streymur, when Finnur Justinussen scored with 3 minutes to go, to seal the win.
 EB managed to score a goal minutes later, but the match finished 3–2 and Víkingur won the trophy.